Hashtag Web3 Logo

 Oracle evolution:

-Redundancy: More protocols using multiple oracle sources.
+• Redundancy: More protocols are using multiple oracle sources.

-Improved Designs: Better aggregation and protection mechanisms.
+• Improved Designs: Better aggregation and protection mechanisms are being developed.

 Defend Against Price Manipulation

-Oracle attacks are serious threat to DeFi protocols.
+Oracle attacks are a serious threat to DeFi protocols.
 Understanding oracle risks and implementing proper protections is critical.
 If you're interested in oracle design or DeFi security, explore oracle careers at Chainlink and protocol teams.
 These roles focus on secure, reliable price discovery.

 Find Oracle Attack Jobs